 Applicants can apply for funding for expenses due to necessary resources for the project, excluding items concerning overhead expenses and facilities, for example general office equipment such as computers.
-All operational expenses and expenses due to purchase of equipment shall be itemized in the correct field in the table.
+All operational expenses shall be itemized in the correct fields in part 4 of the electronic application form.
 Note that all unexplained cost will be rejected.